mhynson/land-work/README.md

-# Land Work - A Python Challenge
+# Land Work - Beginner Python Student Challenge

 Here's your assignment.
 Let's say that you have a client who is looking to buy some land in Arizona.
 They'd like to spend no more than $20,000 and they want the plot to be at least 1 acre.